ProdigyPNP/ProdigyMathGameHacking/.github/CODE_OF_CONDUCT.md

 You may ***never***:

-- sell our hacks in any way shape or form
+- Sell our hacks in any way shape or form. **This includes selling hacked accounts**.
-- hide our hacks behind a paywall/subscribewall of any kind
+- Hide our hacks behind a paywall/subscribewall of any kind
   - This includes adfly 😐
-- use our hacks to leak private information
-- use our hacks to steal user login information or tokens
-- claim ownership of our hacks (Just stop bragging about it 😠)
+- Claim ownership of our hacks 😠
-- modify it slightly just to add your own ads 🤨
+- Modify our hacks slightly just to add your own ads 🤨

 If you're gonna talk about our hacks (on YouTube or other social media platforms), please please pretty please [credit us properly](https://github.com/ProdigyPNP/ProdigyMathGameHacking/blob/master/YOUTUBE_ATTRIBUTION.md).